-China in the Changing Geo-economic Landscape
+China in the Changing

 Important Dates

 China is reshaping the global geo-economic order in more ways than one.
 Today, it is the world’s second-largest economy, accounting for nearly 20% of global GDP.
 Its sheer size means that nothing that happens within the confines of its territorial bounds is limited to its economy alone.
+Given that China today is at the centre of the global value chains alongside the world’s largest exporting nation, any development within China’s economic policymaking ecosystem has substantive downstream effects on the global economy.
+Undoubtedly, China wields many levers to pull in the global economy.

-China in the Changing Geo-economic Landscape’ is an all-virtual course that is designed to equip policymakers, analysts, journalists, business leaders, and students with the tools to understand the second-largest economy’s role in shaping the emerging geo-economic order.
+‘China in the Changing Geo-economic Landscape’ is an all-virtual four-week course designed to equip policymakers, business leaders, analysts, journalists, and students with the tools to understand the second-largest economy’s role in shaping the emerging geo-economic order.
+In the course, participants will dive deeper into issues relating to China’s phenomenal rise, its economic model, the repercussions of its rise on the global economy, weaponisation of trade, de-risking, catching up with the West, and plans to reform the global financial system.

 Curriculum